oegedijk/explainerdashboard/README.md

 # explainerdashboard
 by: Oege Dijk

-This package makes it convenient to quickly explain the workings of a (scikit-learn compatible) fitted machine learning model using either interactive plots in e.g. Jupyter Notebook or deploying an interactive dashboard (based on Flask/Dash) that allows you to quickly explore the impact of different features on model predictions.
+This python package makes it convenient to quickly explain the workings of a (scikit-learn compatible) fitted machine learning model using either interactive plots in e.g. Jupyter Notebook or deploying an interactive dashboard (based on Flask/Dash) that allows you to quickly explore the impact of different features on model predictions.
 Example deployed at: [titanicexplainer.herokuapp.com](http://titanicexplainer.herokuapp.com), detailed documentation at [explainerdashboard.readthedocs.io](http://explainerdashboard.readthedocs.io), example notebook on how to launch dashboard for different models [here](https://github.com/oegedijk/explainerdashboard/blob/master/dashboard_examples.ipynb), and an example notebook on how to interact with the explainer object [here](https://github.com/oegedijk/explainerdashboard/blob/master/explainer_examples.ipynb).